domsinclair/IshmaelPHP-Core/Documentation/guide/blog-part-3-controllers-and-service.md

 ---

+## Controllers vs Services vs Models in IshmaelPHP

+Before we implement the services, it’s worth clarifying the roles of Controllers, Services, and Models in an Ishmael app, and why we haven’t needed Models yet for Author and Post.

+- Controllers
+    - Sit at the HTTP boundary (routes → controller → response).
+    - Read input (route params, query/body), call application logic, and choose what to render (HTML view or JSON).
+    - Should remain thin: orchestrate, don’t implement business rules or data access.

+- Services
+    - Hold application/business logic and coordinate data access.
+    - In this tutorial we use the framework’s Database helper directly from services and return plain arrays suitable for controllers and views.
+    - Are easy to unit-test in isolation and safe to inject into controllers (constructor injection).

+- Models
+    - Optional domain objects that represent core concepts like Post or Author.
+They encapsulate behavior and invariants (e.g., slug generation, publish/unpublish rules) and can provide convenience methods.
+    - In Ishmael you don’t have to start with Models.
+Many apps begin with lightweight services that issue SQL and return arrays.
+You can introduce Models later if/when the domain needs richer behavior.

+Why no Models yet for Author and Post?
+- Up to now, our needs are simple: list, view, create, and edit using straightforward SQL.
+Returning arrays keeps the tutorial focused on wiring controllers, services, routes, and views.
+- The small scope means we don’t yet need object-level invariants, lifecycle methods, or rich behaviors that justify a Model layer.

+When might you add Models later, and what advantages do they bring?
+- When the domain grows more behavior:
+    - Example: A Post that must auto-generate a unique slug from title, prevent editing after publication, or compute derived properties (excerpt, reading time).
+    - Example: An Author with display-name rules, profile URL logic, or gravatar helpers.
+- When you want to centralize validation and invariants in one place rather than scattering them across controllers/services.
+- When you want clearer, expressive code in services: $post->setTitle($t)->publish() instead of passing around associative arrays and flags.
+- When mapping becomes non-trivial: repositories can translate between Models and the database while services operate on Models.
+- When you want more ergonomic testing: assert against domain methods and invariants, not just array shapes.

+Bottom line
+- Controllers remain thin.
+- Services hold the application logic and can start out returning arrays.
+- Introduce Models when your domain rules, invariants, and behaviors grow enough that encapsulating them provides clarity, safety, and better tests.

+With that mental model in place, let’s implement the services for our blog.

 ## 2) Implement the services

 We’ll keep services query‑centric and small.
 They return plain arrays suitable for controllers and views.

+If you worked through Part 2 in its entirety then you will almost certainly have the two service implementations below implemented already.

+Please note: while the Author service below is identical, the Post service below has been expanded slightly (pagination helper and slug handling) so copy it verbatim if yours differs.

 `Modules/Blog/Services/AuthorService.php`